abhinavbhardwaj07/webservices/README.md

 Deployment:

-User shall take linux system(I used CentOS), Copy the entire folder "webservices" in some location.
+User shall take linux system(I used CentOS), Copy the entire folder "webservices-master" in some location.
-User shall navigate to the location of the folder under "webservices"
+User shall navigate to the location of the folder under "webservices-master"

 Some setting changes:
 This project uses:
-1) mongodb to fetch the details of urls. so, User need to update the mongodb connection string under "webservices/webservices/settings.py"
+1) mongodb to fetch the details of urls. so, User need to update the mongodb connection string under "webservices-master/webservices/settings.py"

 mongoengine.connect(db='intelligence',
                     host='<some_host>',